nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Other incorrect `edit course` commands to try: `edit`, `edit course x` (where x is any number), `edit course x CS4225` (where x is larger than the list size) <br>
        Expected: Similar to previous step 1(ii) under `Editing a course`.

-1. Editing a course while the course list is empty in the course page.
+1. Editing a course while the course list is empty in the Course Page.

     1. Refer to step 1(iii) above under `Editing a course`.

 #### Selecting a course

-1. Selecting a course while on the course page.
+1. Selecting a course while on the Course Page.

     1. Test case: `select 1`<br>
        Expected: First course is selected.
 Details of the selected course shown in the log box.
-Page redirected to the corresponding group page.
+Page redirected to the corresponding Group Page.

     1. Test case: `select x` (where x is larger than the list size)<br>
        Expected: No course is selected.
 Error details shown in the log box.